imsanjay86/Personal-Portfolio/README.md

 # Personal-Portfolio
-Overview: A sleek and modern portfolio website created to showcase my technical skills, professional experience, and creative projects.
+A sleek and modern portfolio website created to showcase my technical skills, professional experience, and creative projects.
 Designed with a user-first approach, it serves as a central hub for my work.
 Technologies Used: HTML,SCSS,CSS,JavaScript